-NAME, ADDRESS & TELEPHONE NUMB ER OF GENERAL PRACTITI IONER/DOCTOR NAME: ADDRESS: TEL NO: NAME, ADDRESS & TELEPHONE NUME NAME: ADDRESS: BER OF RELATIVE, FRIEND TEL NO: OR NEIGHBOUR IN CASE OF EMERGENCY: RELATIONSHIP: OR NEIGHBOUR IN CASE OF EMERGENCY: NAME: ADDRESS: TEL NO: RELATIONSHIP: CONSENT TO GEN ERAL TREATMENT , MEDICATION AND FIRST AID provided at the School under the super any qualified member of staff.
-This cor may undertake that has been organise rvision of the registered Sc nsent covers your son/daug ed by the School and whilst icines (homely remedies) to ergency treatment, health care and/or first aid services hool Nurse.
-He/she may be given first aid treatment by ghter both in school and for any trip/activity/sport they tunder the care of school staff.
-Where appropriate he/o treat minor illness or injury.
-I automatically consent to be Medical Centre Handbook). mation will be shared with school staff understand it is my responsibility to inj wellbeing.
-Unless such notification is re f on a need-to-know basis i form the School Nurse in w eceived, the school will rely ly in writing.
-I understand that essential medical infor- to ensure the safety and welfare of my son/daughter.
-I vriting of any changes in my child's health and mental y upon the information contained in this medical form.
-I ication prescribed for my child is supplied to the school the Medical Centre.
-It must be accomp nanied by a pupil medication dose and the pupil's name er the counter or herbal, must be registered and stored in on request form.
-The medicine must be in the original e.
-An English translation must be provided in the case of a about my child in this Medical Form.
-Signature of Parent/Guardian: Name of Parent/Guardian (please use capital letters): Relationship to child: Please refer to the Schoo I's Terms and Condition s, Care and Discipline sections 7 (a) and 8.
+ME, ADDRESS & TELEPHONE NUMBER OF GENERAL PRACTITIONER/DOCTOR ME: TEL NO: PRESS: NAME, ADDRESS & TELEPHONE NUMBER OF RELATIVE, FRIEND OR NEIGHBOUR IN CASE OF EMERGENCY: NAME: TEL NO: RELATIONSHIP: ADDRESS: NAME, ADDRESS & TELEPHONE NUMBER OF RELATIVE, FRIEND OR NEIGHBOUR IN CASE OF EMERGENCY: NAME: RELATIONSHIP: ADDRESS: CONSENT TO GENERAL TREATMENT, MEDICATION AND FIRST AID I give consent for my son/daughter to receive any necessary emergency treatment, health care and/or first aid service provided at the School under the supervision of the registered School Nurse.
+He/she may be given first aid treatment any qualified member of staff.
+This consent covers your son/daughter both in school and for any trip/activity/sport the may undertake that has been organised by the School and whilst under the care of school staff.
+Where appropriate he she may be given non-prescribed medicines (homely remedies) to treat minor illness or injury.
+I automatically consent the administration of over-the-counter preparations (listed in the Medical Centre Handbook).
+If you do not wish to give this consent, please state this separately in writing.
+I understand that essential medical information will be shared with school staff on a need-to-know basis to ensure the safety and welfare of my son/daughter.
+I understand it is my responsibility to inform the School Nurse in writing of any changes in my child's health and mental wellbeing.
+Unless such notification is received, the school will rely upon the information contained in this medical form understand it is my responsibility to ensure that emergency medication prescribed for my child is supplied to the school and kept in-date.
+Any medication brought from home whether it be prescribed, over the counter or herbal, must be registered and stored in the Medical Centre.
+It must be accompanied by a pupil medication request form.
+The medicine must be in the original packaging stating generic drug name, dose and the pupil's name.
+An English translation must be provided in the case of foreign medicines.
+I have provided full and complete information about my child in this Medical Form.
+Signature of Parent/Guardian: Name of Parent/Guardian (please use capital letters): Relationship to child: Please refer to the School's Terms and Conditions, Care and Discipline sections 7 (a) and 8.